September 8th, 2011

 Let’s face it – everyone makes mistakes, and credit bureaus are no exception.
 The numbers vary, but it’s reported that anywhere between 3 and 25 percent of credit reports contain an error.
 These errors often go overlooked, and can hurt your credit score.

 Pulling your credit reports from each of the three major credit bureaus and checking them for errors is an easy first step towards better financial health.
-By going through each item on your credit report, you may find errors that can be corrected, which can boost your credit score.
+By going through each item on your credit report, you may find errors that can be corrected, which can improve your credit health.

 Here are the most common errors to look out for when reviewing your credit report.

 Outdated personal information

 The three credit bureaus (Experian, Equifax, and TransUnion) each have their own database.
 This means that your basic contact information, including your name and address, can vary between the three.
 If you have changed your name or recently moved, it’s a good idea to make sure that your information is up to date at all three bureaus.
 This will cut down on any confusion when you apply for credit in the future.

 After checking your basic information, it’s a good idea to count the total number of accounts listed on your credit report.
 A mix-up in credit files can create confusion between you and someone who lives at the same address or has a similar name as you.
 This can cause an account to be accidentally placed on your record.
 Along with mistaken identity, theft is also a major concern.
 Knowing how many open accounts you currently have reduces the likelihood of having credit cards open fraudulently in your name.